11 jobs, 10 states and now one new goal for Macalester's KiJuan Ware: 'Make this thing go'

 - Carson Hansen: Lakeville South running back set a program record for career rushing touchdowns — 25 — with three TDs in a win over Prior Lake.
 His 1,053 yards rushing this season ranks third in the state.

-- Brandon Alt: Bemidji State quarterback (Park of Cottage Grove) passed for 354 yards and three touchdowns in a win over Concordia.
+- Brandon Alt: Bemidji State quarterback (Park of Cottage Grove) passed for 354 yards and three touchdowns in a win over Concordia (St. Paul).
 His TD passes covered 51, 75 and 75 yards.

 . . .